skottie/Spiceworks-Cloud-Integration-Platform-Documentation/README.md

 Spiceworks-Cloud-Integration-Platform-Documentation
 ===================================================

-Documentation and examples for building a Cloud Integration on the Spiceworks Platform
+The purpose of this document is to provide API and system level documentation for building a Cloud Integration using the Spiceworks Plugin Platform.